tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 **"Insulin prices (and other healthcare costs) aren't high because of price discrimination"**
 > None of the links or articles I have shown you have explicitly talked about price discrimination (and it's not).
 I would argue that the idea is the same.
 A company sells Insulins to people at a higher price wherever they can.
 While this is more "efficient" and makes sense with printers, it's cruel to do this for life-saving medicine.

-# The Future
+# The Future & Conclusion
-Price discrimination/segmentation is a new business idea in the slighest "QUOTE FROM THE BOOK ABOUT UNDERCOVER ECONOMIST" "QUOTE FROM THE BOOK BIG DATA BOOK"

-# Conclusion
-Takeaways, if you have a good product odds are you can sell it without no troubles and your company will do fine.
-However, if you want ever dollar you can squeeze out of your customers, than you want to version your product (by adding or removing features) such that they would be unable to buy different versions.
+If you have a good product odds are you can sell it without no troubles and your company will do fine.
+However, if you want ever dollar you can squeeze out of your customers, than you want to version your product such that your customers are forced to buy the appropriate version.

+If you can't tell - I am much more interested in second degree price discrimination than first or third.

+Mainyl becauuse second degree price discrimination is breaking up a product in clever ways to let your consumers decide

+while perfect price discrimination is incredibly invasive

+while third degree price discrimination feels arbitrary as a consumer.

 ### Links